dominic-codespoti/Superbuy-Scraper/README.md

 Scrapes, organizes and dynamically displays information from superbuy.

 ## Installation
-Utilize the docker-compose file to build an image of the server, which will begin running on the launch of the docker image.
+Utilize the docker-compose file to run the program with the following command:

+    docker-compose up